Logitech/labs_mrkeyboard_sdk/demos/mr_browsing_demo/readme.md

 ![Browsing demo screenshot](./mr_browsing_demo_screenshot.png?raw=true)

 ## Changelog
+* v1.3
+    * Integrate latest plugin, with icons instead of F-keys
 * v1.2:
     * Included light analytics to demo app, to better understand how it is being used.
 * v1.1: